 After completing the initial data submission, it will be available for later review, annual certification, and updates by the business.

 Does submittal of electronic files such as PDFs via email constitute electronic reporting?

-If I use CERS, does this meet all of my filing requirements?
+If I use CERS, will this meet all electronic reporting requirements?

 How will electronic reporting help businesses and agencies?

 - Regulated facilities to more easily update existing information.

 - Emergency response agencies real-time access to current data.

 - Federal, state, and local agencies and regulators to have more efficient access to current data.

 - Reduced file space, paper waste, and data entry time.

 Request a username and password from the EHS Portal.